hfvienna/NeurIPS/README.md

 # unimportant

-## Update 20231022 Submissions (in progress)
+## Update 20231026 Submissions

-There is a total of five submissions, two for the track 4090, three for the track A100.
+There is a total of six submissions, three for the track 4090, three for the track A100.
 As we are currently not in the top 10 in the leaderboard anymore and one of us is in vacation, we do not consider a top 2 place likely, so we just provide the zip files to eval the models without detailed instructions.
 Should we be in top 2 or all others fail, we will provide instructions that explain the scripts in the folder ...detailedinstructions.